nicholaswmin/timerify/README.md

       (`performance.timerify`, `Histogram`) into an easier-to-use unit to avoid repeated & elaborate test setups.
       You can skip this module entirely and just use the native functions.
-[^2]: This is not entirely true.
-      Integration-testing verifies functional requirements and performance
-      is a non-functional requirement.
-      However, it is still preferable to do performance-testing at this level rather than the unit-test level where it is entirely and undebatably contra-indicated.